kosl/ihipp-examples/docs/week5.md

 The variable `block_size` is the initial size of the array on which sum reduction is performed.
 On every next iteration, striding is reduced by half (`size/=2`).
 Every thread `idx` adds up two elements in the array strided by the current `size` to an element `r[idx]` of the array `r` in shared memory.
 For synchronization of threads in the block, `__syncthreads()` is used.

-Because the block size on the GPU is limited (maximum number of threads per block) to 1024 (see Step 5.3), we can use an array of maximum 1024 elements to perform parallel reduction.
+Because the block size on the GPU is limited (maximum number of threads per block) to 1024 (see GPUs by numbers), we can use an array of maximum 1024 elements to perform parallel reduction.
 If we have to sum up an array of more than 1024 elements, we must use more than one block or reduce the array in global memory to an array in shared memory.
 The latter can be done, e.g., by:

 ~~~c
 int idx = threadIdx.x;